knownorigin/docs.knownorigin.io/docs/guide/artist-referrals.md

 ## Process for a KO artist to send a referral

 1. Ask the KO team for a referral link on the `#support-artist-application`
-2. Send the link to the potential artist (who plans to apply). *Don't click on this yourself*
+2. Send the link to the potential artist (who plans to apply). *Don't click on this yourself*.
+3. Educate the applicant about any gaps in their knowledge on the platform, wallets, and blockchain
-3. Pat yourself on the back for helping grow the KnownOrigin artist collective
+4. Pat yourself on the back for helping grow the KnownOrigin artist collective